chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

 create-enterprise
 =================

-The ``create-enterprise`` subcommand is used to create a Chef Delivery enterprise.
+The ``create-enterprise`` subcommand is used to create a Chef Automate enterprise.
 A public key is required.

 **Syntax**